Stage One: Foundation in Transactional Analysis Theory

 Introduction

-This exciting year introduces you to core Transactional Analysis (TA) theory and concepts and how they apply to you, your life, your decisions and your relationships.
+This exciting year introduces you to core Transactional Analysis (TA) theory and concepts and how they apply to your life, decisions, and relationships.

 What does the Foundation cover?